Kerubi-5/chat-app/README.md

 # chat-app

-## A chatting app made with vite-react
+## A real-time chatting app made with vite-react and google authentication technology

 ### Technologies used in this project
 1. VITE